kalyan926/Translator/README.md

 ### Further Training of the Selected Model

 Once the best model is selected based on hyperparameter tuning, it is trained for more epochs to further refine its parameters and enhance learning.
-This involves:

-1. **Increasing Epochs**: Extending the training duration allows the model to learn more complex patterns and improve its generalization capabilities.
-Additional epochs help the model fine-tune its weights based on the entire training dataset.
+This involves increasing Epochs to extend the training duration allows the model to learn more complex patterns and improve its generalization capabilities.

 2. **Fine-Tuning Learning Rate**: Further adjusting the learning rate to ensure stable and efficient convergence.
 The learning rate is reduced gradually to allow the model to make finer adjustments to the weights, avoiding large updates that could destabilize the training process.